pulumi/docs/cyblog2.md

 This is the real code for a complete SlackBot application running on GCP, from the cloud resources to the Serverless code, all within a unified Pulumi App!
 Customizing this for your own use case is as simple as changing the code in the two JavaScript arrow-functions.
 To see the complete project, take a look at our [@mentionbot example](https://github.com/pulumi/examples/tree/master/gcp-ts-slackbot).
 That example will listen for mentions of your name and will notify you of them in a channel of your choosing, giving you you a persistent timeline you can go back to look at to make sure you can find all these messages.

-This example actually demonstrates a large amount of complexity that is now handled for you which you would normally be responsible for.
-For example, instead of you having to manage it yourself, it will:
+Although it's a simple example, there are a lot of moving parts that you would normally be responsible for:

 1. figure out the shape (the input/output-types) for your Cloud Functions, and then create an appropriate program exporting the right entrypoint that matches.
 In this case, because we've exposed the right abstractions (like `HttpCallbackFunction` and `Topic.onMessagePublished`), the arrow-functions you pass in will all have the right types, and your program will be typechecked by TypeScript.
 1. create separate Cloud Functions for each Serverless callback.
 One for listening and responding to the initial Slack events, and the second for processing the messages in the Topic.
 However, here you can write a single Pulumi App where all the code can be placed how you like it (in this case in a single file).